Elia Zaharia

-Elia, Princess of Albania (née Zaharia; born 8 February 1983) is an Albanian actress, former singer and wife of Leka, Prince of Albania.
-They married on 8 October 2016 in Tirana.
+Elia Zaharia (born 8 February 1983), formerly Crown Princess Elia of Albania, is an Albanian actress, former singer, and the ex-wife of Leka, Prince of Albania.

 Early life and education

 She was born on 8 February 1983 in Tirana, Albania.
 She is the daughter of Gjergj Polikron Zaharia (b.
 1952) and Yllka Mujo (b.
-1953).
+1953), who are both actors.
 Her father is from Përmet while her mother's family come from Podgorica, Montenegro.
 They moved to Shkodër, a city in northern Albania, later during the monarchist period.
 She has a younger brother, Amos Muji Zaharia.
-Both her mother and brother are famous artists in Albania, her mother being a well-known actress and her brother an actor and film director.
+Both her mother and brother are famous artists in Albania, her mother being a well-known actress, and her brother an actor and film director.

 In 2002, she graduated from the National Art School Jordan Misja in Tirana in art and scenography and later moved to Paris for her university studies, where she met Prince Leka.
 In 2005, she graduated from the National Conservatory of Bordeaux in art drama.
 She then attended a private French drama school in Paris, Cours Florent, and then continued her studies in scenic acting at the Paris 8 University, graduating in 2010.

-She is fluent in French, English, and Italian.
+In addition to her native Albanian, she is fluent in French, English, and Italian.

 Career

-Crown Princess Elia has performed in several plays at the National theatre including:
+Elia Zaharia has performed in several plays at the National theatre including: